FabricLabs/sensemaker/README.md

 ```
 A basic web interface should now be provided at http://localhost:3040

+If you'd like to avoid the web components, you can use `npm run demo` to skip straight to the networking demo.

 **Important!**
 Your username and password will be displayed in the logs **for the first boot only**.
 This is your administrative account, with full access to managing your node.

-Enjoy!
+Secure it somewhere safely!

+## Next Steps
+- Ask your instance a few questions to get a feel for how it responds.

 ## Configuring
 Settings may be provided by modifying `settings/local.js` with any of the following properties: